sphilip/CSCI598-Scientific_Visualization/project1/README.txt

   I -- intensity of lightsource (0-255)
   Lx Ly Lz -- location of light source alpha0 -- initial opacity (0-1)
-  sigma -- slab of width that light must goes through isovalue - points on the surface which the contain this value
+  sigma -- max distance between pt and isosurface ???slab of width that light must goes through??? isovalue - points on the surface which the contain this value